YellowJacketLinux/lfs-rpmify/README.md

 This git is for the scripts needed to build the dependencies for the RPM Package Manager (RPM) within a LFS 12.2 system.
 This is ‘Phase Three’ in `THE-PLAN.md`.

+First I am attempting to build RPM 4.18.x as I successfully built that version of RPM on LFS 11.3.
+However that version of RPM is EOL so once I get it building I will not install it but instead look to see if I can the modern version of RPM to build.
+I believe they changed the build system to CMake so there will almost be some additional dependencies needed.

 Dependency One: UnZip
 ---------------------